paulchyz/OSA_Kafka_Demo/README.md

 Enter a name for the connection, a description and tags if desired, and then select "Kafka" for the connection type.
 Click next.

-In "Connection Details", enter the OSA public IP address followed by the port number for Zookeeper, found in the Ravellow application summary.
+In "Connection Details", enter the OSA public IP address followed by the port number for Zookeeper.
+The zookeeper port number is found in the smmary tab of the right-hand menu of Ravello, in the blue box by the start and stop buttons.

 ```
 [OSA public IP]:[zookeeper port number]